-Thyroid eye disease is an ‘autoimmune condition.
+Thyroid eye disease is an autoimmune condition.
 ‘Autoimmune’ means that your own white blood cells or antibodies are causing damage to parts of your own body in addition to their normal role of protecting you against infections.
 In the case of thyroid eye disease, the damage is directed to fatty tissue and muscles behind the eye.
 Swelling of the damaged tissues behind the eyes can cause the eyes to become red and swelling to occur above and below the eyes.
 It may also cause the eyes to be pushed forward (‘starey eyes’, ‘proptosis’, ‘exophthalmos’).
-In more severe cases, the damage at the back of the eye causes swelling and stiffness of the muscles that move the eye, causing double vision especially when you look from side to side, as the muscles cannot keep the eyes exactly in line with each other.
+In more severe cases, the damage at the back of the eye causes swelling and stiffness of the muscles that move the eye, causing double vision especially when you look upwards or from side to side, as the muscles cannot keep the eyes exactly in line with each other.
 Occasionally, the swelling behind the eyes is bad enough to press on the nerve from the eyes to the brain affecting your vision, or the front of the eyes can become very dry (‘exposure’).

 Does it have any other names?

 Doctors call this condition many different names including ‘thyroid ophthalmopathy’, ‘thyroid associated ophthalmopathy’, ‘Graves’ eye disease’, ‘Graves’ ophthalmopathy’ and ‘Graves’ orbitopathy’.

 What causes it?